pallisaatvik/pallisaatvik/README.md

 M.C.S. at the University of Illinois Urbana-Champaign (Graduating Dec 2027).

-B.S. in Computer Science, Michigan State University Honors College (Graduated May 2026).
+B.S. in Computer Science, Michigan State University (Graduated May 2026).

 **Interested in:** data science, data engineering, and analytics.